raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     notZero --> [*]
 </div>

 There are an infinite number of strings representing binary numbers, and this recognizer will recognize them all.
-The salient difference between this recognizer and the recognizers we can build with `EMPTY`, `just1`, `union`, and `catenation`, is that this recognizer has "loops" in it, whereas recognizers we build with `EMPTY`, `just1`, `union`, and `catenation` will not have any loops.
+The salient difference between this recognizer and the recognizers we can build with `EMPTY_STRING`, `just1`, `union`, and `catenation`, is that this recognizer has "loops" in it, whereas recognizers we build with `EMPTY_STRING`, `just1`, `union`, and `catenation` will not have any loops.

 If a recognizer does not have any loops, the maximum number of sentences it can recognize will be equal to the number of states it has, and the maximum length of any sentence it recognizes will be the number of states it has, minus one.